Manifest Destiny

 But there were additional forces and political agendas at work.
 As the population of the original 13 Colonies grew and the U.S. economy developed, the desire and attempts to expand into new land increased.
 For many colonists, land represented potential income, wealth, self-sufficiency and freedom.
 Expansion into the western frontiers offered opportunities for self-advancement.

 To understand Manifest Destiny, it's important to understand the United States' need, desire and justification to expand.
-The following points illustrate some of the economic, social and political pressures promoting U.S. expansion:
+While the following points illustrate some of the economic, social and political pressures promoting U.S. expansion, it also shows that the acquired territory came at a high price resulting in negative consequences for many.

 • The United States was experiencing a periodic high birth rate and increases in population due to immigration.
 And because agriculture provided the primary economic structure, large families to work the farms were considered an asset.
 The U.S. population grew from more than five million in 1800 to more than 23 million by mid-century.
 Thus, there was a need to expand into new territories to accommodate this rapid growth.
 It's estimated that nearly 4,000,000 Americans moved to western territories between 1820 and 1850.